ballerina-platform/module-ballerina-websubhub/examples/kafka-hub/A Guide on implementing Websub Hub backed by Kafka Message Broker.md

 If you are interested in what we have configured in WSO2 IS, check the Appendix section.
 Please note that we haven’t made an effort to bind scopes to user claims as our goal is only to mimic the interaction between the hub and the IdP.

+Security is optional in this deployment if you are not interested in security aspect of the deployment you can skip this step.

 ## Starting the Consolidator Service
 Once those servers are up and running the `Event Consolidator Service` could be started.
 Go into `consolidator` directory and run following command to build the project.
 ```